vxunderground/ThreatIntelligenceDiscordBot/README.md

 * Step 3.
 Have internet connection
 * Step 4.
 Run the script

+# Other notes
+* By default this script requires 4 discord web hooks.
+It pipes output for private sector updates, governments updates, ransomware group updates, and log output to indicate whether or not it is running.
+Feel free to remove whatever, or add whatever
+* Some Rss Feeds (such as Cybersecurity AT&T) have non-default RSS field keys.
+Some may require debugging to determine which fields are labeled as such.
+We simply removed these domains from the configuration file.
+We were too lazy to resolve this.

 # Adding or removing things to monitor
 All monitored RSS feeds are in the RssFeedList object.
 To add a new RSS feed simply append a new entry and assign it a config.txt file entry name. e.g.